lechat/LJWordpressPlugins/lj-comments-import-reloaded/readme.txt

 7. Press the `Sync Livejournal comments now` button to do the initial comments synchronization.

 == Changelog ==

+= 0.98.0 =
+Now works correctly with results of original Wordpress LJ import plugin.
+Added ability to identify livejournal friends incorrectly marked as "Anonymous".
+This happens due to LiveJournal API call not producing a full list of people, who commented in your journal.
+There is no way to identify the names of those users via LiveJournal API, so a little bit of human help is required. :)

 = 0.97.1 =
 Minor bugfixes with deisplaying Suspended and Deleted comments.